twizoo/gnip-stream-with-datasift-mapper/README.md

 # Setting up the streamer
 1. Clone the repo into your virtual env
-2. Install the requirements file
+2. pip install the requirements file

 ```pip install -r requirements```